tylertitsworth/5th-age-srd/Classes/Monk.md

 #### Ki Power

-(_The Willow Bends)_:You can spend 1 point of ki to turn a failed Spinning Willow Style save into a success.
+(_The Willow Bends):_You can spend 1 point of ki to turn a failed Spinning Willow Style save into a success.

 ## Champion Tier Talents